shoriwe/fullproxy/README.md

 This could be specially useful when you need to proxy a network that a machine have access to, but you can't bind inside that machine.

-## Translation

-This protocol is simple, it receives proxying request in a specific proxying protocol to them forward them to another proxy with another protocol; this means that if you only speaks SOCKS5, you will be able to talk to an HTTP proxy using this "translator"

 # Installation